bytedance/tiktok-business-android-sdk/README.md

 ## Benefits

 * Easiest way to log events (e.g. App install, purchase) in your mobile application and send these events to TikTok
-   * Automatically logs InstallApp, LaunchApp, 2DRetention, and (iOS only) Purchase.
+   * Automatically logs InstallApp, LaunchAPP, 2Dretention, and (iOS only) Purchase.
    * Provides simple functions to manually log events.
    * Handles logic to save app events and flush app events to TikTok marketing API.